ws111994/Guide-to-Notion/docs/task2.md

 >```
 > ---
 >```
-After selecting the category, press `enter`, then use 3 hyphen `-` to create a divider under.
+After selecting the category, press `Return`, then use 3 hyphen `-` to create a divider under.

 <br>